carpentries/carpentries.org-archive/pages/online-workshop-recommendations.md

 Internet access may not always be a predictable challenge.
 Providing links to the curriculum and following it closely will help learners to catch up on content they miss due to a low-quality or dropped connection.
 Where instructions diverge, a command log in a collaborative document may play the same role.
 When possible and practical, recordings are also a potential source of support for learners who experience internet failures.
 See [note about privacy concerns](#a-note-about-recording).

 Some disabilities may be supported in an online environment through captioning.
-While The Carpentries Zoom accounts do not support automatic captioning at this time, it is possible for a helper to summarize spoken words in writing that displays on the screen.
+While The Carpentries Zoom accounts do not support automatic captioning at this time, it is possible for a helper to summarise spoken words in writing that displays on the screen.
 Alternatively, a note-taker may be assigned to work in a collaborative document; however, keeping that document in view can be a challenge on a small screen.

 ##### Emergency Planning: Know your rally point!
 Just like in a fire drill, everyone should know where to go in the event of an emergency.
 In this case, emergency means technological failure that affects the instructional team or (it can happen!) the entire workshop.